Rubr1c/Rubr1c/README.md

 # 💫 About Me:
-I'm currently working on every-api
+I'm currently working on discord-ai-sdk

 ## 🌐 Socials: